gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

   one subject is high enough that the metric reads as 0 every time.
 The training loop selects the *best* checkpoint by val *loss*, not val mAP, so this does not break best-checkpoint tracking.
-To get a less noisy val signal, hold out 2 subjects:
+To get a less noisy val signal, we could later on hold out 2 subjects:
   ```bash
   python scripts/build_full_split.py --val-subjects P25,P19 ...
   ```
-- **Test-time mAP is computed against the testing subset.** Earlier OpenTAD defaults compared test predictions against the validation GT, which is a known logging pitfall. `run_pipeline.sh` passes `--cfg-options evaluation.subset=testing` to `tools/test.py`, which fixes this.
 - **The `result_detection.json` schema differs from
   `predictions_canonical.json`.** OpenTAD writes `{segment, label, score}` per detection.
 The canonical schema the hybrid pipeline consumes adds `label_id`